beasteers/oidcat/README.md

 ```

 ### Changes
+ - `Session`
+    - add `Access` abstraction which encapsulates the access and refresh tokens, well known, and login/logout logic.
+    - the access token is automatically added to requests using the Bearer token method.
+        - to disable this on a per-request basis, pass `token=False` to your request method (e.g. `sess.get(..., token=False)`)
+        - to disable this for all requests on the object, you can do `Session(..., require_token=False)`
+        - and to re-enable it on a per-request basis: `sess.get(..., token=False)`
+    - add a `login`/`logout` method (which is a convenience wrapper for the Access object)
+ - `token`
+    - add a token class which encapsulates the token, token data, and expiration logic
+    - a token's truthiness can be used to determine if it needs to be refreshed
+    - add token checking function `has_role`
+ - `server`:
      - `accept_token` takes additional parameters:
-    - `keycloak_role (str, list)`: roles to check for in the token
+        - `role (str, list)`: roles to check for in the token
-    - `client (str, bool, default=True)`: see `has_keycloak_role`
+        - `client (str, bool, default=True)`: see `has_role`
         - `checks (list of callables)`: you can pass arbitrary
- -

- - `has_keycloak_role` checks for keycloak roles in the token (in master, but not current release)
+     - `has_role` checks for keycloak roles in the token. right now we just support Keycloak compatible token formats
-     - `role (str, list)`: the roles to compare against
+         - `*roles (tuple[str])`: the roles to compare against
-     - `client (str, bool, default=True)`: if a string, it will check for roles in that
+         - `client_id (str, bool, default=True)`: if a string, it will check for roles in that
-             client-id.
+                 client_id.
 If True, it will check in the current client.
 If False/None, it
                  will check for realm roles.

      - `util.with_keycloak_secrets_file`: generate the client secrets file and return the path to it.
 See usage above.
         - this also handles all of the additional urls (token introspection, etc) from the base url.